damhonglinh/google-foobar/lvl-4a--bringing_a_gun_to_a_guard_fight/README.md

   I'm not an advanced Python user so I suspect there is a better approach than using global variables.
 + Finding the bug was a painful time.
 My codes always failed at test 10.
-+ After a massive amount of retries and brute force, I found the expected result of test 10 was the same value as my codes' result running in my localhost but they still always failed!
++ After a massive amount of retries and brute force, I found the expected result of test 10 was the same value as my codes' result running in my localhost but they still always failed 🤬!
   After more massive amount of retries, and a bit of luck, I found there was a FooBar bug.
 + When my test was always failing at test 10, I even suspected that FooBar sandbox somehow used less precision in `math.atan2` intentionally (I then confirmed it doesn't); or I even suspected that the hashing algorithm